-While the individual components of the salad can be prepped in advance, this salad should not be assembled until you’re ready to serve it.
+You can prep the individual components of the salad in advance.
+It’s best, however, not to assemble it until you’re ready to serve.

-The delicate baby arugula will begin to wilt after it’s tossed with the vinaigrette.
+The delicate baby arugula will begin to wilt after tossing with the vinaigrette.
 I like to serve it while the leaves still have some crispness to them, so I toss and plate the salad when we’re going to sit down at the table.

-For the best flavor, I like to lightly dress the baby arugula, and then drizzle some of the remaining vinaigrette over the figs when they’re added to the platter.
+For the best flavor, I like to lightly dress the baby arugula, and then drizzle some of the remaining vinaigrette over the figs when I add them to the platter.

 I like to serve this simple salad with warm, crusty bread, and a glass of well-chilled Pinot Gris, champagne, or brut Prosecco.
-While it comes together quickly, this is the type of salad that you’ll want to sit back and savor on a warm summer day.
+While it comes together quickly, this is the type of salad that you’ll want to sit back and savor.

 Fig Salad with Goat Cheese and Baby Arugula